 While there are certainly exceptions, the standard digital marketing career path usually involves these basic milestones:

 A true entry-level digital marketer will handle very basic tasks.
 However, the nature of their responsibilities will depend largely on what type of role they were hired to perform.

 For instance, a content marketer will be tasked with crafting original written materials, such as blog posts or landing page text.
-Conversely, an entry-level SEO specialist must conduct keyword research, alter a website to improve search traffic, etc.
+Conversely, an entry-level SEO specialist must research keywords and alter a website to improve search traffic.

 A Facebook marketing professional will focus on social-media-related tasks.
 These tasks may include managing the company’s Facebook business page, determining ad format, and similar activities.

 Some companies may have you perform a wide array of digital marketing-related tasks.
-You may have to do everything from identifying audience bases to managing Facebook advertising campaigns.
+You may have to identify audience bases to manage Facebook advertising campaigns.
 This work will benefit you in the long run, as you will have an opportunity to gain a broader range of experience.

 Specialize in a channel

-After you gain some general experience as a digital marketer, it is time to zero in on a specific niche that you enjoy.
+After gaining some general experience as a digital marketer, it is time to zero in on a niche you enjoy.
 You should think about which activities best suit your unique skills.

 These programs will help you develop additional skills, which will be invaluable as you pursue promotional opportunities in the future.